Senior Lecturer in Digital Humanities

 Expertise and Public Engagement

-Paul has served on the steering committees of various Digital Humanities organisations at an international level, including the European Association for Digital Humanities (EADH) and Alliance of Digital Humanities Organizations (ADHO).
-He is currently on the Executive board of Humanidades Digitales Hispánicas (HDH).
+Paul has served on the steering committees of various Digital Humanities organisations at an international level, including the European Association for Digital Humanities (EADH), Alliance of Digital Humanities Organizations (ADHO) and the Executive board of Humanidades Digitales Hispánicas (HDH).

-He is member of the Arts and Humanities Research Council’s Peer Review College and regularly reviews research applications for funding bodies in the UK and overseas.
+He is a member of the Arts and Humanities Research Council’s Peer Review College and regularly reviews research applications for funding bodies in the UK and overseas.
 He has been on numerous international conference programme committees and was programme chair for the Digital Humanities 2012 conference in Hamburg, Germany.
 He is on the Editorial/Advisory Boards of various journals, including the Journal of Digital Scholarship in the Humanities, Caracteres.
 Estudios culturales y críticos de la esfera digital, Revista Internacional de Humanidades and Janus digital.